ArupAus/authenticate/PROTECTINGCONTENT.md

 ```
 for non-authorised users.

 This concept is known as 'wrapping'.
 This technique is what is employed when you use on of the example templates in the [Examples](./Examples) directory.
-I would suggest picking an example that aligns with a language or setup that you can run your server's environment and reading on from the examples in there.
+I would suggest picking an example that aligns with a language or setup that you can run your server's environment and reading on from the documentation in there.

 ## Summary
 Authentication is the first step in carrying out an authorization, all subsequent authorization 'checks' can be performed using the JWT provided during successful authentication.

 Authorizations and protected content delivery can only really be performed server-side.

 The client can consume protected content by either sending a http request to receive it or by requesting a wrapped webpage where their authorization is checked server-side.